Go to homepage

 The Rizhiner once recounted:

+When I was a young child, four years old, my holy father Rabbi Shalom of Prabitch took me on a walk through the fields and there we saw the sun setting, a beautiful and grand sight.
 Watching the sunset, it seemed to me as a young boy that the place on the horizon where the sun was setting was the end of the sky.
-I told my father, "Look Abba, you can see where the sky ends."
-My father answered, "Know my child that beyond the sky that you can see there is another sky, and beyond that another sky, and there are skies without number one after another beyond that."
+I told my father, “Look Abba, you can see where the sky ends.”
+My father answered, “Know my child that beyond the sky that you can see there is another sky, and beyond that another sky, and there are skies without number, one after another.
+And beyond all the skies there is the great God that created them all.”
+When my father spoke those words, my stomach began to churn.
+And that churning continues to this very day.

 This story reminds us of course of Abraham's experience.
 Abraham became aware of God when he was 3 years old.
 God then revealed Himself to him and told him that He is indeed "the Master of the Castle."
 From that moment on, Abraham was filled with consciousness of the Creator.

 The Rizhiner in his story is recounting the same type of experience.
-Suddenly God, and all the secrets of the universe-all the heavens and the heavens above the heavens-suddenly all of them are revealed.
+Suddenly God, and all the secrets of the universe-all the heavens and the heavens above the heavens- are revealed.
 There is a sudden awareness of the infinite Infinitude of the Creator, who is more infinite than the infinite nature of the universe itself.
 This is an experience of becoming conscious and knowing God and from that moment on the Rizhiner's stomach churned and he continued to carry this experience with him, to this day.

 This is an important story and it is worthwhile to reenact it in our imagination and to contemplate it.
 Every child has a particular moment-it might be at age 3, or 4, or 5-when he suddenly discovers the Creator.
 This is called that the child has come to know the Creator and is an experience that should be retained.